iimyzf/Inception/README.md

 local_umask=022

 # This line enables the display of directory welcome messages
-# (FTP will display a message when a user enter a directory)
+# (FTP will display a message when a user enters a directory)
 dirmessage_enable=YES

 # This line instructs the FTP server to use the local system's time settings
 use_localtime=YES

-# This line enables logging of file transfer activities
+# This line enables the logging of file transfer activities
-# (FTP will create a log file containing infos about data transfering)
+# (FTP will create a log file containing info about data transferring)
 xferlog_enable=YES

 # This line specifies whether the FTP server should use port 20 for active data connections